 However, OSHA investigations are indeed important for a number of reasons.
 In some cases, they may help an injured worker overcome a challenge to their valid workers’ compensation claim.
 Perhaps more importantly, an investigation can help an injured worker establish that some other person or business, not the worker’s employer, also bears some responsibility for the injury.

 In such cases, the worker may have a viable third party liability claim for negligence, a claim that can help the worker get additional compensation that he or she may well need.
-For assistance with these matters, injured workers should consider seeking competent legal assistance.
+For assistance with these matters, injured workers should consider seeking a competent Charlotte work comp attorney assistance.